- Position: Teaching Fellow in Media Practice

 - NAHEMI (National Association for Higher Education in the Moving Image)

 - Directors UK

 - BBC Alumni Network

 I hold the positions of departmental academic leads for employability and placements.
 I am a module leader for the MA and run workshops and lectures on the BA.
-I am also a dissertation supervisor.
+I am also an MA dissertation supervisor.

 Students can book a video call appointment with me via email – firstname.lastname@example.org.